helenli2000/Helen-redesign/index.md

-Helloo, my name is Helen!!
+Hello, my name is Helen.
+I am a rising sophomore at Tufts University studying computer and data science.